 Broadly, my research interests are molecular ecology (the use of molecular genetic tools to answer ecological questions), conservation biology, and herpetology.
 I am particularly interested in amphibians, as they can be important indicators of habitat degradation and other environmental disturbances (so-called “canaries in the coal mine”).

 A second use of genetics in my laboratory is to aid in the identification of unisexual (all female) Ambystoma salamanders.
 These salamanders “steal” sperm from co-occurring species, resulting in numerous polyploid biotypes (genome combinations).
 This unique mode of reproduction, known as kleptogenesis, likely originated 5 million years ago.
-In order to explore the ecological consequences and conservation implications of this complex system, I am conducting experiments in conjunction with a capture-mark-recapture program at the University of Michigan’s Edwin S. George Reserve near Pinckney, Michigan.
+In order to explore the ecological consequences and conservation implications of this complex system, I have conducted experiments in conjunction with a capture-mark-recapture program at the University of Michigan’s Edwin S. George Reserve near Pinckney, Michigan.

-Some of our recent publications are linked below.
+Some of our publications are linked below.